iambj/simple-sendmail-server/README.md

 ## TODO

 - Make setup easier for standalone and/or integration as an npm module into another project
-  - Most settings and setup are documented however things could be more streamlined
+  - Most settings and setup are documented, however things could be more streamlined